To have multiple occupants in a house in Scotland, you need a licence from the local authority.

 The Guidance Note provides detail on the types of property that must be licensed, the fee associated with that and how to complete and submit the application.
 There are checklists available on pages 12/13 of the HMO Application form which assist the applicant in ensuring that all the correct documents are submitted with the application for new, renewals and variation to licences.
 Please follow the advice in the Guidance and also information set out in the Approved Standards before submitting the application.

 Planning and Regulatory Services Guidance

 Technical Guidance from Planning and Regulatory Services for Houses in Multiple Occupation contains information and guidance for proposed HMOs

-For each licence application made you will require to submit a fee as listed below.
+For each licence application made you will require to submit a fee as listed below (from 1st April 2023).
 This can be paid at any Council Customer Contact Point or by cheque made payable to ‘Argyll & Bute Council’.
 The licence can not be accepted as competent unless the fee has been paid.

 Processing the application

 Once processed a copy of the application and relevant submitted documents will be sent to the Fire Service, Building Control and also, if appropriate, the Health and Safety Executive depending on the nature of the premises.
 The Council’s Planning department will be consulted to verify you have any required planning permission for the property.
 Police Scotland will be consulted to provide any information relevant to the application in relation to the applicants, agent or manager noted on the application form.
 A visit(s) to the property will be arranged by the relevant authorities to enable the property to be assessed as suitable and safe in terms of the Council’s Approved Standards for HMO’s.
 This may take the form of a joint visit between Fire Service, Building Control and Environmental Health.